gdelfe/Functional-network-construction-from-fMRI-signals/README.md

-# Network of Network construction from functional MRI signal
+# Functional brain network construction from functional MRI signal
 Construction of functional network from fMRI tasked-based data

 You must have AFNI installed on your local machine.